Dragan2402/zoss-23-24/4. Client layer/README.md

 **Cross-Site Request Forgery (CSRF) in Angular: Causes and Mitigations**

 Cross-Site Request Forgery (CSRF) is a security vulnerability that allows attackers to perform malicious actions on behalf of an authenticated user.
-In the context of Angular, CSRF attacks can manifest on the client side when the attacker manipulates client-side JavaScript code to send forged HTTP requests to a vulnerable target site.
+In the context of Angular, CSRF attacks can manifest on the client side when the attacker manipulates client-side JavaScript code to send forged HTTP requests to a vulnerable target site[[4.6]](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html).
 This often occurs when the JavaScript program uses attacker-controlled inputs, such as the URL, to generate asynchronous HTTP requests.
 The main idea behind these attacks are to execute arbitrary commands, modificate data and produce financial loss.

 **Causes of Client-Side CSRF Attacks:**
-Client-side CSRF in Angular differs from classical CSRF attacks where the server-side program is the most vulnerable.
+Client-side CSRF in Angular differs from classical CSRF attacks where the server-side program is the most vulnerable[[4.6]](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html).
 In client-side CSRF, the JavaScript program becomes the vulnerable component.
 The attacker can manipulate the client-side JavaScript to generate arbitrary asynchronous requests by controlling inputs such as the request endpoint and parameters.
 This introduces an input validation problem and reintroduces the confused deputy flaw, making it challenging for the server-side to distinguish intentional requests from malicious ones.

 **Attack Scenario:**
 Attackers typically share a malicious URL with victims, who unwittingly execute actions on a vulnerable website.
 Alternatively, attackers can create an attack page to abuse browser APIs and trick the target page's JavaScript into sending HTTP requests.
 This closely resembles the attack model of classical CSRF attacks.